-3.3.1 Radiosondes
+3.2.1 Radiosondes

-More than 800 000 radiosonde flights are carried out each year worldwide, see Figs. 3-1 and 3-2.
+More than 800 000 radiosonde flights are carried out each year worldwide ( Figs. 3-1 and 3-2).
 In addition another 400 000 flights are made for various other applications.
 The base station sites used to launch the radiosondes are usually specially equipped so that the balloons can be launched in all weather conditions.
 The most critical sites are equipped with emergency power supplies and accommodation so that the measurements can continue even if the local infrastructure is damaged by extreme weather or other circumstances such as an industrial accident.